renan-campos/DoL1/Readme.md

 account, and deployed on an Openshift cluster.

 LServer is the standalone Go program that hosts the image on port 1337.
+  - GET on LSERVER_IP:1337 returns the gif.<br/>
-GET on <LServer_IP>:1337/Params returns a JSON of the parameters.
+	- GET on LSERVER_IP:1337/Params returns a JSON of the parameters.<br/>
-PUT on <LServer_IP>:1337 modifies the curve's parameters.
+	- PUT on LSERVER_IP:1337/Params modifies the curve's parameters.<br/>

-Use updateLServer.sh and the example.json JSON file to modify the curves parameters.
+To modify the curve, edit the numbers in example.json and run:
+$ curl -T example.json LSERVER_IP:1337
 Refresh the page after running to get the new curve image.